-Referendum procedures shall be started by the filing of a referendum petition with the City Clerk within twenty days after the final passage by the Board of Aldermen or the School Committee of the measure to which the petition relates.
-The petition shall be addressed to the Board of Aldermen or the School Committee on forms prepared in accordance with Section 10-13 and shall be signed by a number of voters which is at least equal to five per cent of the total number of voters registered to vote at the most recent preceding regular City election.
-Whenever referendum procedures are started in accordance with this section, the referendum measure shall thereupon be suspended from taking effect, and such suspension shall remain in force until (1) it is determined that there is an insufficient number of signatures to the petition, or (2) the referendum measure has been repealed or rescinded by the Board of Aldermen or the School Committee, or (3) the question whether the measure should take effect has been determined by the voters.
-(Referendum of 11-4-75)
+Referendum procedures shall be started by the filing of a referendum petition with the city clerk within 20 days after the final passage by the city council or the school committee of the measure to which the petition relates.
+The petition shall be addressed to the city council or the school committee on forms prepared in accordance with section 10-13 and shall be signed by a number of voters which is at least equal to 5 per cent of the total number of voters registered to vote at the most recent preceding regular city election.
+Whenever referendum procedures are started in accordance with this section, the referendum measure shall thereupon be suspended from taking effect and such suspension shall remain in force until: (i) it is determined that there is an insufficient number of signatures to the petition; (ii) the referendum measure has been repealed or rescinded by the city council or the school committee; or (iii) the question of whether the measure should take effect has been determined by the voters.
+(Referendum of 11-04-75.)